William F. Dean: Awards and decorations

 Dean was decorated numerous times for his World War II and Korean War service.
 These awards are now on display at the University of California, Berkeley.

 Medal of Honor citation

 In 1951, Congress voted to award Dean the Medal of Honor for his actions during the defense of Taejon.
-The Medal was presented by US President Harry S. Truman on February 16, 1951, to Dean's wife, son William Dean Jr. and daughter Marjorie June Dean.
+The Medal was presented by US President Harry S. Truman on 9 January 1951,(Department of the Army, General Orders No. 7, February 16 1951) to Dean's wife, son William Dean Jr. and daughter Marjorie June Dean.
 Dean himself was still reported missing in action in Korea and thought to be dead.